junglesta/wherenodoctor/_posts/2016-01-01-01-home-cures-and-popular-beliefs.md

 In other lands people have their own snakebite remedies, often many different ones.
 As far as we know, none of these home remedies has any direct effect against snake poison.
 The person who says that a home remedy kept a snake’s poison from harming him at all was probably bitten by a non-poisonous snake!

-## May do some good if a person believes in it
+## May do some good if a person believes in it!

 Yet any of these home remedies may do some good if a person believes in it.